Les jardins d'Amandine

 From belay 12 rise walking along easy slopes and rocky steps towards right, reaching a wide grassy terrace (2600 mt.).
 Here the mighty Nort-East Face of Sommet Rouge is appearing!
 Gourgeous!
 Turn to right, climbing an easy ridge leading to the summit signal.

-Descent: it’s possible to abseil the route, but it’s heartily recommended to make the crossing of the mountain, reaching the top and going down along the Houerts Valley, doing the crossing of the mountain.
-The milieu is splendid and the game is worth the candle!
+Descent - It’s possible to abseil the route, anyhow it’s heartily recommended to continue the ascent, reach the summit and descend along the Houerts Valley, doing the crossing of the mountain.
+The milieu is superb and the game is worth the candle!